Fri, Apr 03, 2026

 What connects non-stick pans, fish in the Ganges, and semiconductors?
-Well, they all contain per- and polyfluoroalkyl substances or PFAS chemicals prized for their ability to keep heat, water, and stains at bay, but infamous for their persistence in nature and toxicity to people and animals.
+They all contain per- and polyfluoroalkyl substances (PFAS) which are a group of chemicals prized for their unique characteristics of keeping heat, water, and stains at bay, but infamous for their persistence in nature and toxicity to people and animals.

 PFAS do not break down easily in or out of the body, earning them the nickname “forever chemicals.”

-These compounds turn up in everything — from waterproof jackets to firefighting foams.
+These compounds turn up in everything — from firefighting foam to yoga pants.
 Now, they also underpin India’s semiconductor ambitions, from the non-reactive tubing and seals that move corrosive gases in fabs to the fluorinated surfactants that make photolithography (the printing of microscopic circuits) possible.

 New fabrication plants are planned in Gujarat and elsewhere under the India Semiconductor Mission, but no regulations exist, or are planned, in terms of using these chemicals.
 These facilities will rely heavily on PFAS compounds such as polytetrafluoroethylene (PTFE) for cleanroom coatings, fluid handling, and etching.
-Global PTFE demand is expected to grow at 7.2% annually, from 6.55 kt in 2022 to 10.65 kt by 2029.
+Global PTFE demand is expected to grow at a compound annual rate of 7.2%, from 6.55 kt (kilotonnes) in 2022 to 10.65 kt by 2029.

 A senior chemical industry source told The Secretariat that “PFAS are present in almost every stage of chip production.
 Eliminating them entirely today would be practically impossible.”
 The source, involved in government consultations, added that while Indian regulators focus on food-contact plastics, “industrial uses like semiconductors remain outside any current consultations.”